310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 It's sweet that your love is the kind that doesn't ask for anything in return, but I also find it a little lonely.

-… Ah!
+…Ah!
 She just cut me off and ran ahead…

 Did I talk to her incorrectly…?
 I feel like I never choose the right answer when I'm talking to her.
 {% endbubble %}